WAcry/GARS/README.md

 ### Recall Service

-Recall service is the first filter of the recommendation system.
+This microservice is the first filter of the recommendation system.
-It is responsible for return a large list of anime recommendations from the original very large dataset.
+It is responsible for return a **large** list of anime recommendations from the original very large dataset.
 Because the original dataset is too large, it needs to use simple and fast strategies.

-The most important strategy here is the Item2Vec Model, works with locality sensitive hashing algorithm.
+The most important strategy here is the **Item2Vec** Model, works with **locality sensitive hashing** algorithm that finds close user embedding and anime embedding.
-The model input is generated based on Deep Walk algorithm and Min-Max Scaler, and the output is stored in Redis.
+The model input is generated based on **Deep Walk** algorithm and **Min-Max Scaler**, and the output is stored in **Redis**.

 #### Setup